Calendar of Events

 Dallas, TX 75219

-Online registration for this luncheon has closed.
-You can still make reservations by fax or mail on a space-available basis by downloading the reservation form.
+Register Online Here.
+Alternatively, you may download the reservation form and fax it in.
 (For security purposes we urge you NOT to email this interactive PDF form with your credit card number on it back to us.
 Instead, please snail mail, fax to 972-490-4219, or print out and scan before sending with your credit card information.)
+Online registration closes on Wednesday, August 15, 2018 at 10 PM.
+Online registration accepts credit cards only.
+To pay by check, mail or fax in the downloadable registration form.

 Wednesday, September 26, 2018